core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdApplianceVpnBgpNeighbors.md

 `func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) HasAuthentication() bool`

 HasAuthentication returns a boolean if a field has been set.

+### GetMultiExitDiscriminator

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) GetMultiExitDiscriminator() int32`

+GetMultiExitDiscriminator returns the MultiExitDiscriminator field if non-nil, zero value otherwise.

+### GetMultiExitDiscriminatorOk

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) GetMultiExitDiscriminatorOk() (*int32, bool)`

+GetMultiExitDiscriminatorOk returns a tuple with the MultiExitDiscriminator field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMultiExitDiscriminator

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) SetMultiExitDiscriminator(v int32)`

+SetMultiExitDiscriminator sets MultiExitDiscriminator field to given value.

+### HasMultiExitDiscriminator

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) HasMultiExitDiscriminator() bool`

+HasMultiExitDiscriminator returns a boolean if a field has been set.

+### GetPathPrepend

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) GetPathPrepend() []int32`

+GetPathPrepend returns the PathPrepend field if non-nil, zero value otherwise.

+### GetPathPrependOk

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) GetPathPrependOk() (*[]int32, bool)`

+GetPathPrependOk returns a tuple with the PathPrepend field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPathPrepend

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) SetPathPrepend(v []int32)`

+SetPathPrepend sets PathPrepend field to given value.

+### HasPathPrepend

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) HasPathPrepend() bool`

+HasPathPrepend returns a boolean if a field has been set.

+### GetWeight

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) GetWeight() int32`

+GetWeight returns the Weight field if non-nil, zero value otherwise.

+### GetWeightOk

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) GetWeightOk() (*int32, bool)`

+GetWeightOk returns a tuple with the Weight field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWeight

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) SetWeight(v int32)`

+SetWeight sets Weight field to given value.

+### HasWeight

+`func (o *NetworksNetworkIdApplianceVpnBgpNeighbors) HasWeight() bool`

+HasWeight returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)